Muslim Gross Enrolment Ratio at Secondary & Hr. Secondary Level: 2021-22

 Source: UDISE+ 2021-22 * Including Daman & Diu

 The most populous state, namely Uttar Pradesh, reported 97.5 percent adjusted NER indicating that only 2.5 percent of the total 6 to 10 years children are yet to be enrolled compared to which one of the other major states, Bihar, reported a hundred percent adjusted NER at the primary level of education (Table 2).
-On the other hand, the state of Madhya Pradesh still has to enroll 19.4 percent of the total 6 to 10+ year students.
+On the other hand, the state of Madhya Pradesh still has to enrol 19.4 percent of the total 6 to 10+ year students.
 The quantum of the unfinished task is challenging, especially in states with a large child population.

 Upper Primary Level